isdanny/guide.hikr.jp/_content/c/kuki/index.md

 {% flickr http://www.flickr.com/photos/104745110@N03/10919231323/ %}

 The top is not along the course, you'll have to climb up and track back later, but the view from the top is the absolute highlight of the course.
 You'll be sitting on rocks, looking at the mountains spread around you.
-Ootsuki-city houses sprinkled below in the forest.
+Otsuki-city houses sprinkled below in the forest.

 {% flickr http://www.flickr.com/photos/104745110@N03/10919236793/ %}